silentoplayz/open-webui-postgres-migration/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (You would need to create a LICENSE file, typically containing the standard MIT license text).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer